VnUgE/noscrypt/README.md

 - Built for use in embedded applications
 - Simple installations
 - Great cross-platform build support

-Initially I wanted to use [MonoCypher](https://monocypher.org/) for its compatibility and compactness but it did not have support for hdkf which is required for NIP-44.

 ### Future Goals
 - Good support for embedded platforms that wish to implement nostr specific features (would be fun!)